Media-Smart/vedastr/README.md

 AVERAGE : Average accuracy over all test datasets

 CASE SENSITIVE : If true, the output is case sensitive and contain common characters.
-If false, the output is not case sentive and contains only numbers and letters.
+If false, the output is not case sensetive and contains only numbers and letters.

 ## Installation
 ### Requirements